 Here are a few ideas on how to get started.

 Attend events for your niche.

 Conferences, meetups, or digital events are an excellent way to meet like-minded people.

 Speak to other creators.

 The creator economy is unique in that it tends to grow more through cooperation than competition.
-It's useful to build a support network with likeminded people (check out our creator community), and in some cases this can lead to collaborations, co-marketing, or podcast interviews.
+It's useful to build a support network with like-minded people, which can lead to collaborations, co-marketing, or podcast interviews.

 Create shareable content.

 One of the most valuable ways to get more people to discover your email newsletter is to create public content on your website that is shareable.

 Search engine optimization, or the practice of getting Google to recommend your content to searchers, is a long game.
 Don't overthink this, just get started by writing valuable and unique content about topics your audience find engaging.
 You can always optimize later.

 Word-of-mouth is the most effective and trusted form of marketing.
 That's because trust is a rare and valuable asset, and when people share your work, they're leveraging their own trust in your favor.